Towards Clinical Practice in CT-Based Pulmonary Disease Screening: An Efficient and Reliable Framework: Conclusions

 \section{Conclusions}

-In this work, we present an efficient and reliable framework for pulmonary disease screening to address the dual challenges of computational cost and model trustworthiness in analyzing large-scale CT volumes.
-Our proposed CSS method efficiently curates a small yet highly informative subset of slices.
-To enhance clinical safety and interpretability, we introduced a novel HUQ mechanism that efficiently estimates both aleatoric and epistemic uncertainty with minimal overhead.
-Our extensive experiments on two public datasets demonstrate that the proposed framework achieves diagnostic performance comparable to computationally intensive full-volume analysis while reducing inference time by over $60\%$.
-Crucially, our method's ability to reliably flag uncertain cases for expert review marks a significant step toward the deployment of safe, efficient, and trustworthy AI in real-world clinical workflows.
+In this work, we introduce ERF, a framework designed to confront the dual impediments of computational expense and model trust that currently hinder the widespread clinical adoption of deep learning for pulmonary disease screening.
+Our approach makes two primary contributions.
+First, we propose CSS, which curates a compact yet diagnostically potent subset of CT slices by optimizing for both representativeness and diversity.
+Second, we design a lightweight AUQ mechanism for our task, which captures data ambiguity arising from subtle lesions or artifacts.
+Our extensive validation on two public datasets demonstrates that ERF not only matches the diagnostic performance of full-volume analysis but also reduces inference time by over $60\%$.
+More critically, ERF’s ability to reliably identify and flag uncertain predictions represents a pivotal step toward the deployment of fast, accurate, and trustworthy AI in real-world clinical workflows.